-We have filed a registration statement with the SEC on Form N-2, including amendments, relating to the shares offered by this prospectus supplement.
-This prospectus supplement and accompanying prospectus do not contain all of the information set forth in the registration statement, including any exhibits and schedules it may contain.
-For further information concerning us or the common stock offered hereby, please refer to the registration statement.
+We have filed a registration statement with the SEC on Form N-2, including amendments, relating to the shares we are offering by this prospectus supplement.
+This prospectus does not contain all of the information set forth in the registration statement, including any exhibits and schedules it may contain.
+For further information concerning us or the Notes we are offering, please refer to the registration statement.